 A lot of things transpired to get them settled over the years; during that period Amina tragically passed away in 2006, as well as Munni’s husband in 2008.
 Munni and her kids now rent a small one bedroom low income apartment in a safe neighborhood.
 They have some furniture and all the basic necessities.
 All her kids go to school and get very good grades.
 Her second oldest daughter who never went to school was sent to a seamstress school and now takes custom orders for clothing from people in her neighborhood, which gives her sense of self-worthy by contributing to her family.

-To help a family with a single mother of six like Munni takes between $150 to $200 a month which includes, rent, utilities, education for four kids, their books, clothing, some basic medical help, food and provisions.
+We helped Munni with her monthly dues, which included, rent, utilities, education for four kids, their books, clothing, some basic medical help, food and provisions.
 I cannot imagine what would have happened to her family if they were not found out.
 She would have had to work along side with her children, who would not have been exposed to any form of education and definitely exploited.
 We at Give the Needy have been helping them over the years and feel there is no better reward to hear about their progress and well being.
 The turnaround in their lives has been made possible by a commitment to support them.

 Helping Munni and her family has inspired us to help other single mothers with their children.